harshit-byte1/PortfolioWebsite1/Harshit-Portfolio-Website/README.md

 ## 🌟 Credits

-This project was created with ❤️ by [Tarun Kaushik](https://tarunkaushik.vercel.app/).
+This project was created with ❤️ by [Harshit Dhingra](https://harshitdhingra.vercel.app/).
 If you like it, feel free to ⭐ this repository and share!